imrafaelmerino/java-fun/docs/README.md

 Did you see that!?

-Disclaimer: If you know a better alternative or can improve this result, I'm more than glad to change it.
+Disclaimer: If you are the author of one of other tested libraries or know a better alternative to get a better result, I'm more than glad to change it.

-**json-values scope is very small** json-values has only one very small dependency ([java-fun](https://github.com/imrafaelmerino/java-fun)).
+**json-values scope is very small**

+json-values has only one very small dependency ([java-fun](https://github.com/imrafaelmerino/java-fun)).
 You hit the autocomplete button of your favourite IDE and you don't get drowned in thousands of classes you don't need at all.
 I take